DeSantis: Disney ‘crossed the line’ with criticism of ‘Don’t Say Gay’ bill - NewsBreak

 “They didn’t seem to have a problem with it when it was going through.
 This was such an affront.
 Why weren’t they speaking up at the outset?”
 DeSantis said.
 “And then for them to say they’re going to actively work to repeal substantive protections for parents as a company that is supposedly marketing its services to parents with young children — I think they crossed the line.”

-The “Don’t Say Gay” bill is set to go into effect on July 1 and will prohibit primary school teachers from classroom instruction related to sexual orientation and gender identity, while educators of all grade levels will be prohibited from instruction on those topics that is not “age appropriate or developmentally appropriate” for their students.At Oscars, Florida’s ‘Don’t Say Gay’ bill target of joke
+The “Don’t Say Gay” bill is set to go into effect on July 1 and will prohibit primary school teachers from classroom instruction related to sexual orientation and gender identity, while educators of all grade levels will be prohibited from instruction on those topics that is not “age appropriate or developmentally appropriate” for their students.Florida billboards urge people to ‘say gay’ after state’s controversial new bill

 In a statement on Monday, Disney pledged to join efforts to repeal the bill after it faced criticism from many for initially remaining silent on the legislation.